johnwcowan/r7rs-work/EnumsCowan.md

 `(enum-name->ordinal `*enum-set symbol*`)`

-Return the ordinal of the enum which belongs to *enum-type* and whose name is *symbol*.
+Return the ordinal of the enum belonging to *enum-type* whose name is *symbol*.
 It is an error if there is no such enum.

 `(enum-name->value`*enum-set symbol*`)`

-Return the value of the enum which belongs to *enum-type* and whose name is *symbol*.
+Return the value of the enum belonging to *enum-type* whose name is *symbol*.
 It is an error if there is no such enum.

 `(enum-ordinal->name `*enum-set exact-integer*`)`

-Return the name of the enum which belongs to *enum-type* and whose ordinal is *exact-integer*.
+Return the name of the enum belonging to *enum-type* whose ordinal is *exact-integer*.
 It is an error if there is no such enum.

 `(enum-ordinal->value `*enum-set exact-integer*`)`

-Return the value of the enum which belongs to *enum-type* and whose ordinal is *exact-integer*.
+Return the value of the enum belonging to *enum-type*  whose ordinal is *exact-integer*.
 It is an error if there is no such enum.

 ### Enumeration types